Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. The Poodle has a high prey drive.

-The Poodle is a traditional duck hunter, and he has a natural instinct to chase and kill them.
-Not all Poodles will have the inclination to do so, but most of them will.
+The Poodle is a traditional duck hunter, and he has an instinct to chase and kill them.
+Not all Poodles will incline to do so, but most of them will.
 So, if you treat him to a splash in the local lake, make sure that there aren’t any ducks around first.

 standard poodle running through forest